-20 She argues that SpecIP in this case becomes a wh/focus position through C-T inheritance.

-21 To mention just one case, while in many languages with focal particles wh-phrases move in front of the focal particle, which means to the Spec of the particle, Yuan (2017) shows that in Kikuyu they move to the complement of the focal particle (as a result of which they follow it; see also Tuller 1992 for relevant crosslinguistic variation within Chadic languages).
+25She argues SpecIP in this case becomes a wh/focus position through Chomsky's (2008) C-T inheritance.
+26To mention just one case, while in many languages with focal particles wh-phrases move in front of the focal particle, which means to the Spec of the particle, Yuan (2017) shows that in Kikuyu they move to the complement of the focal particle (as a result of which they follow it; see also Tuller 1992 for relevant crosslinguistic variation within Chadic languages).

-22See Aldridge's work for explicit arguments that this is indeed the case, in Archaic Chinese as well as Old Japanese.
+27See Aldridge's work for arguments that this is indeed the case, in Archaic Chinese as well as Old Japanese.
 Regarding the latter, while wh-phrases had to be fronted in Old Japanese, they were very often not clause initial (note that Aldridge shows that it is not the case that only topics could precede fronted wh-phrases in Old Japanese).
-This is very different from Latin, to be discussed below, where wh-phrases are typically clause initial (see the data in Brown, Joseph, and Wallace 2009, Danckaert 2012, Davin and Stephens 2006, Ledgeway 2012, Spevak 2010).
+This is very different from Latin, to be discussed below, where wh-phrases were typically clause initial (see the data in Brown, Joseph, and Wallace 2009, Danckaert 2012, Davin and Stephens 2006, Ledgeway 2012, Spevak 2010).